algobulls/pyalgotrading/docs/programexample.md

+# Create your Strategy

+## Previously...
+---
+You have covered the basic code structure of a strategy.

+## Now...
+---
+You can either follow this page to create a strategy, or you can pickup a ready strategy (shown below) and move to the next page.

+## Before you start...
+---
+If you want to use a ready strategy from the [pyalgostrategypool](https://github.com/algobulls/pyalgostrategypool) package, then you can directly jump to the [Upload](upload.md) section.

+## Let's Start...
+---
+Follow the steps given below to create a new strategy of your own.

 Create a python file called `strategy_sma_regular_order.py`.

 You will add the following code snippets into the file and then save it.

-## Before you start
+### Import statements
 ---
-If you want to use a readymade strategy from the [pyalgostrategypool](https://github.com/algobulls/pyalgostrategypool) package, then you can directly jump to the [Upload](upload.md) section.

-## Import the following
----
 ```python
 from pyalgotrading.strategy.strategy_base import StrategyBase
 from pyalgotrading.constants import *
 ```

-## Create the class `StrategySMARegularOrder` and subclass it from `StrategyBase`
+### Create the class `StrategySMARegularOrder` and subclass it from `StrategyBase`
 ---
 ```python
 class StrategySMARegularOrder(StrategyBase):
 ```
 Now you can add the methods mentioned in the [structure](structure.md) inside the class.
 First you can add the `__init__` and the `initialize` methods.

-## Init method
+### Constructor: `def __init__()`
 ---
 ```python
 def __init__(self, *args, **kwargs):